-1. Further embed EDI into our policies, processes and communications
+1. Further embed EDI into our policies, processes and communications:

-We will be actively monitoring board diversity with a specific intent to ensure we attract and recruit more applicants from a wider range of backgrounds.
+2. Strengthen the diversity of our Board of Trustees: We are actively monitoring board diversity with a specific intent to ensure we attract and recruit more applicants from a wider range of backgrounds.

 3. Recruit and retain a diversity of talent across all levels of the organisation